-In 2020, 2021 and 2022, all of our ASIC wafers were fabricated by Samsung.
+As of the date of this annual report, all of our ASIC wafers were fabricated by Samsung.
 We principally purchased ASIC chips either directly from Samsung or through intermediaries that purchased from Samsung.
 However, this arrangement does not guarantee that Samsung will reserve foundry capacity for us, which we believe is in line with market arrangements with other wafer foundries.
 As such, there are risks that Samsung may be unable to accept our purchase orders or continue their supply of ASIC wafers to us.
 Such changes may result in delays to our production, which could negatively affect our reputation and results of operations.

-In order to diversify our ASIC chips suppliers, we have established working relations with Taiwan Semiconductor Manufacturing Company, Limited, or TSMC, since November 2017.
+In order to diversify our ASIC chips suppliers, we have established working relations with Taiwan Semiconductor Manufacturing Company, Limited ("TSMC"), since November 2017.
 However, we cannot guarantee that we will be able to continue to source ASIC wafers from Samsung or TSMC on the same or similar terms or in a timely manner, or start to source ASIC wafers from other suppliers.
 In addition, replacing a supplier may require that we divert attention and resources away from our business.
 We may also suffer lower gross profit margins if we fail to pass on any additional costs to our customers.
 As a result, a change in our relationship with Samsung or TSMC could have a significant negative impact on our business, financial condition and results of operation.

 We depend on a limited number of suppliers to allocate to us a portion of their manufacturing capacity sufficient to meet our needs, to produce products of acceptable quality and at acceptable final test yields, and to deliver those products to us on a timely basis and at acceptable prices.
 These suppliers may raise prices or may be unable to meet our required capacity for any reason, such as shortages or delays in the shipment of semiconductor equipment or raw materials required to manufacture our ICs.
-In particular, we have experienced a global shortage in semiconductors from 2021 to the first half of 2022, which has and may continue to adversely impact the production activity and capacity of our third-party foundry partners.
 If these third-party foundry partners fail to succeed in their technology migration or secure enough semiconductors, they will not be able to deliver to us qualified ICs in a sufficient amount, which will significantly affect our technological advancement and shipment of Bitcoin mining machines.
 This could in turn result in lost sales and have a material adverse effect on our relationships with our customers and on our business and financial condition.
-In addition, our business relationships with the suppliers may not be able to obtain the required capacity and would have to seek alternative suppliers, which may not be available on commercially reasonable terms, or at all.
-Moreover, it is possible that other customers of these suppliers that are larger and/or better financed than we are, or that have long-term contracts with them, may receive preferential treatment in terms of capacity and would part or so the available concity of precast our capacity needs, these suppliers may not have available capacity to meet our immediate needs or we may be required to pay higher costs to fulfill those needs, either of which could materially and adversely affect our business, financial condition and results of operations.
+In addition, our business relationships with the suppliers may deteriorate.
+For example, in November 2019, we brought a legal action against a then-major supplier for breach of contract for delivering defective products.
+Under such circumstances, we may not be able to obtain the required capacity and would have to seek alternative suppliers, which may not be available on commercially reasonable terms, or at all.
+Moreover, it is possible that other customers of these suppliers that are larger and/or better financed than we are, or that have long-term contracts with them, may receive preferential treatment in terms of capacity allocation or pricing.
+In addition, if we do not accurately forecast our capacity needs, these suppliers may not have available capacity to meet our immediate needs or we may be required to pay higher costs to fulfill those needs, either of which could materially and adversely affect our business, financial condition and results of operations.